Dennis Lind: Career

 Lind started his racing career by karting, driving in Italy but mainly in Scandinavia, throughout 2006 and 2007.
 In 2008, he competed in various Formula Ford events; he won the single-round North European Championship, he finished second behind his cousin Kevin Magnussen in the Danish Championship and entered the Benelux Formula Ford Championship.
 This got him invited to two 2008 British Formula Ford races at Circuit de Spa-Francorchamps.
 He finished 15th and 21st.

 Lind's 2009 season looked much alike the year before; he was first in the Danish, seventh in the North European and sixteenth in the Benelux Championship.
 This got him invited to the annual Formula Ford Festival.
 He finished fourteenth.
 In 2010, Lind entered the full season of British Formula Ford and finished fifteenth.
 He won the Formula Ford Festival.

 In 2011, Lind entered only half the races of the 2011 ADAC Formel Masters season, but still finished tenth.
 He also finished sixth and eighth in the last weekend of the German F3 during the same year.
 He then competed in the Auto-G Danish Thundersport Championship (which is essentially Danish Touring Cars), coming second just behind his uncle Jan Magnussen in 2012 and then became DTC Champion of 2013.

 2014 saw Lind's return to formula racing where he took part in the Formula Acceleration 1.
 He also drove for AF Corse during the first weekend of the ELMS at Silverstone.

-In 2015 Dennis competed in the Danish Thundersport Championship finishing 2nd in the standings after mechanical issues spoiled his season finale.
-In 2016 saw Dennis attempt to drive in both DTC and Lamborghini Super Trofeo but after a few rounds it became nonviable and his sole focus was on the Super Trofeo season due to its international reputation and appeal.
-During the season Dennis became part of the Lamborghini Squadra Corse Young Driver Program and on December the 4th 2016 became double champion of Super Trofeo in both European and World championships at the final round in Valencia.
+In 2015, Lind competed in the Danish Thundersport Championship finishing second in the standings after mechanical issues spoiled his season finale.
+In 2016, Lind attempted to drive in both DTC and Lamborghini Super Trofeo, but after a few rounds, it became nonviable and his sole focus was on the Super Trofeo season due to its international reputation and appeal.
+During the season, Lind became part of the Lamborghini Squadra Corse Young Driver Program, and on December 4, 2016, became double champion of Super Trofeo in both European and World championships at the final round in Valencia.

-In 2017 Dennis contested occasional races in Lamborghini Super Trofeo as well as a 3 race-long debut in the Blancpain GT Europe Endurance series.
+In 2017, Lind contested occasional races in Lamborghini Super Trofeo as well as a 3 race-long debut in the Blancpain GT Europe Endurance series.

 2018 saw Lind take part in the Blancpain GT Asia series, with Martin Kodrić sharing driving duties.
 They finished as champions.

-2019 was a bitter-sweet season for Lind he played a big part in FFF Orange1 Racing Team's and Lamborghini's successful factory effort at securing the Blancpain GT Europe Endurance championship but due to serious illness, Lind had to sit out the final round of the season and therefore couldn't be scored as a champion.
+hn 2019, Lind played a major part in FFF Orange1 Racing Team's and Lamborghini's successful factory effort at securing the Blancpain GT Europe Endurance championship.
+However, due to serious illness, Lind had to sit out the final round of the season and therefore couldn't be scored as a champion.